J-C-B/freenas_splunk/README.md

 FreeNAS is a powerful, flexible home storage system – configured by you, for your needs.

-Note - This *should* also work for a vanilla [FreeBSD](https://www.freebsd.org/ "FreeBSD") host, and FreeNAS 10 but only basic testing done
+Note - This *should* also work for a vanilla [FreeBSD](https://www.freebsd.org/ "FreeBSD") host, and but only basic testing done

 ### ZFS
 The Z File System, or ZFS , is an advanced file system designed to overcome many of the major problems found in previous designs.

-##Splunk®
+## Splunk®

 [Free Splunk Download Link](http://www.splunk.com/en_us/download/splunk-enterprise.html "Download]")